carfirst125/portfolio/aws_personalize_recommendation/README.md

 #### Personalized Ranking (Reranking)

-Input is list of ITEM_IDs of a USER_ID.
+Input is list of ITEM_IDs and USER_ID.
 The model computes and re-ranks ITEM_ID in list.
 So we could know which ITEM_ID is most potential to the customer.

 #### SIMS